Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Introduction

-The wavy cylinder geometry is defined by a maximum and minimum diameter that varies sinusoidally along the spanwise direction at a user defined wavelength.
-Using dye visualization and pressure measurements, \citet{ahmed_transverse_1992} demonstrated three-dimensional boundary layer separation lines and the roll up of the boundary layer into streamwise vortices near locations of maximum diameter.
-They measured a reduction in mean drag for four wavy cylinder models as compared with a smooth circular cylinder. \citet{zhang_piv_2005} found that the wavy cylinder geometry produced overall lower turbulence kinetic energy (TKE) levels in the near wake which contributed to drag reduction, however, individual transport terms were not examined. \citet{lam_effects_2009} investigated the flow over the wavy cylinder geometry for a range of wavelength and amplitude variations demonstrating a nonlinear trend of forces with respect to wavelength and two locations of minimum drag.
+The wavy cylinder geometry is defined by a diameter that varies sinusoidally between a maximum and minimum value along the spanwise direction at a specific wavelength.
+Using dye visualization and pressure measurements, Ahmed \& Bays-Muchmore \cite{ahmed_transverse_1992} demonstrated three-dimensional boundary layer separation lines and the roll up of the boundary layer into streamwise vortices near locations of maximum diameter.
+They measured a reduction in mean drag for four wavy cylinder models as compared with a smooth circular cylinder.
+Zhang et al. \cite{zhang_piv_2005} found that the wavy cylinder geometry produced overall lower turbulence kinetic energy (TKE) levels in the near wake which contributed to drag reduction, however, individual transport terms were not examined.
+Lam \& Lin \cite{lam_effects_2009} investigated the flow over the wavy cylinder geometry for a range of wavelength and amplitude variations demonstrating a nonlinear trend of forces with respect to wavelength and two locations of minimum drag.
+They classified the flow into three flow regimes with respect to wavelength using spanwise vorticity to characterize three-dimensional flow structure distortion and vortex formation length variation.
+Similar to Ahmed \& Bays-Muchmore, at wavelengths where forces were minimal, they hypothesized that the introduction of additional streamwise vorticity tended to stabilize the two-dimensional spanwise vorticity of the free shear layers and thus prevent roll-up \cite{lam_effects_2009}.

-Another three-dimensional modification is the addition of helical strakes, which has been shown to reduce vortex shedding coherence and prevent frequency lock-in \citep{zhou_study_2011}.
+Another common three-dimensional modification is the addition of helical strakes, which has been shown to reduce vortex shedding coherence and prevent frequency lock-in \cite{zhou_study_2011}.
 An extension of this variation is the helically twisted elliptical cylinder formed by rotating an elliptical cross-section along the spanwise direction.
-This geometry has been shown to reduce drag when compared to smooth and wavy cylinders \citep{jung_large_2014,kim_flow_2016} and displays a nonlinear drag versus wavelength trend similar to that seen by \citeauthor{lam_effects_2009} for wavy cylinders \citep{kim_flow_2016}.
+This geometry has been shown to reduce drag when compared to smooth and wavy cylinders \cite{jung_large_2014,kim_flow_2016} and displays a nonlinear drag versus wavelength trend similar to that seen by Lam \& Lin for wavy cylinders \cite{kim_flow_2016}.
+Kim et al. \cite{kim_flow_2016} noted minimal drag and oscillating lift forces were seen at wavelengths where vortex shedding is suppressed.